ices-taf/doc/TAF_README.md

 ## How to run

-Install the [icesTAF](https://github.com/ices-tools-prod/icesTAF) package from CRAN.
+Install the [icesTAF](https://github.com/ices-tools-prod/icesTAF) package, version > 3.0, from CRAN.

 Then open R in the `{repoName}` directory and run: